The Living SEB Skills Project: A Living Resource for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills

 Keywords: meta-analysis; systematic review; living review; socio-emotional skills; open science

-The Living SEB Project: A Living Database for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills
+The Living SEB Skills Project: A Living Resource for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills

 Introduction